sokolhessnerlab/rcs/analysis/exclusionCriteria.md

 sub-022: failed 3 or more exclusion criteria above
 sub-028: failed 3 or more exclusion criteria above
 sub-067: failed 3 or more exclusion criteria above
+sub-105: failed 3 or more exclusion criteria above

 ### Complex span tasks
 - Participants are excluded from analysis involving ospan or symspan if they 1) did not complete the task (see [incompleteData.md](./analysis/incompleteData.md)) or if they scored less than 85% on the overall math or symmetry problems (this is based on Englelab protocol).